 There are dozens of way you can explore the natural wonderland of Nitmiluk Gorge (also known as Katherine Gorge) where the Katherine River carves its way through red sandstone cliffs to form a chain of 13 scenic gorges, found just 20 minutes from the town of Katherine.
-Hire a canoe and paddle your own way, follow one of the many hiking trails – Leliyn (Edith Falls) in the west of the park is worth the walk just to swim in the lower and upper pools – see it from above on a scenic flight or take one of several cruises run by Nitmiluk Tours – there’s sunrise and sunset trips, cultural tours and dinner cruises.
+Hire a canoe and paddle your own way, follow one of the many hiking trails – Leliyn (Edith Falls) in the west of the park is worth the walk just to swim in the lower and upper pools – see it from above on a scenic flight or take one of several cruises run by Nitmiluk Tours – there are sunrise and sunset trips, cultural tours and dinner cruises.
 One of the most exciting ways to experience Nitmiluk is the helicopter swimming tour that combines a flight over the gorge with a visit to a remote rock pool beneath a waterfall, where you are guaranteed to be the only ones there.
 Spend the night at stylish Cicada Lodge or in one of the safari tents or chalets in the national park.

 Day 6: Katherine to Litchfield National Park

-When it comes to swimming in the wild it doesn’t get much better than the pools of Litchfield National Park, around a three hour drive north of Katherine on the way to the city of Darwin.
+When it comes to swimming in the wild, it doesn’t get much better than the pools of Litchfield National Park, around a three-hour drive north of Katherine on the way to the city of Darwin.
 Home to several sublime waterfalls, it’s one of the Northern Territory's best swimming spots.
-The most popular place to get wet is Wangi Falls, where there is an easy access ramp into the large natural swimming pool surrounded by rainforest, a kiosk and large grassy picnic area.
+The most popular place to get wet is Wangi Falls, where there is an accessible ramp into the large natural swimming pool surrounded by rainforest, a kiosk and large grassy picnic area.
 The twin waterfalls that feed into a deep plunge pool beneath Florence Falls are just as special, and families love Buley Rockhole, a chain of spa-like shallow pools linked by small cascades.
 You can camp at both Wangi and Florence Falls, or stay in one of the cabins at nearby Litchfield Tourist Park, where there’s also a bar and café.

 Day 7: Litchfield National Park

-If you’ve got a 4WD head out to Tjaynera Falls (Sandy Creek Falls), a deep waterhole every bit as gorgeous as Wangi Falls but with fewer bathers, and Surprise Falls, another of Litchfield’s hidden gems where three pools tumble into each other over rock walls.
-Getting there is half the fun as you wind your way through the Lost City – a forest of sandstone towers formed by thousands of years of wind and rain erosion – and past hundreds of gigantic magnetic termite mounds, all facing north so the inside of the mound doesn’t get over heated by the sun.
+If you’ve got a 4WD, head out to Tjaynera Falls (Sandy Creek Falls), a deep waterhole every bit as gorgeous as Wangi Falls but with fewer bathers, and Surprise Falls, another of Litchfield’s hidden gems where three pools tumble into each other over rock walls.
+Getting there is half the fun as you wind your way through the Lost City – a forest of sandstone towers formed by thousands of years of wind and rain erosion – and past hundreds of gigantic magnetic termite mounds, all facing north so the inside of the mound doesn’t get overheated by the sun.

 Day 8: Litchfield National Park to Kakadu National Park

-Kakadu, Australia’s largest national park, is famous for its wild saltwater crocodiles (and its rock art galleries, birdlife, wetlands and buffalo) but don’t let that scare you off, there are lots of places where you can safely swim (but always check the safety signs before going near the water).
+Kakadu, Australia’s largest national park, is famous for its wild saltwater crocodiles (and its rock art galleries, birdlife, wetlands and buffalo), but don’t let that scare you off.
+There are lots of places where you can safely swim (but always check the safety signs before going near the water).
 Gunlom plunge pool at the top of Gunlom Falls in Kakadu National Park is worth every second of the steep, 45-minute hike to get there.
-If you’re travelling in a campervan it’s a top spot to camp, or stay in the lodge at nearby Cooinda.
+If you’re travelling in a campervan, it’s a top spot to camp, or stay in the lodge at nearby Cooinda.

 Day 9: Kakadu National Park

-If you like your wild pools crowd free you’ll love Motor Car Falls, a magical swimming spot only accessible by foot.
-It’s one of the Yurmikmik Walks in the southern region of Kakadu National Park, a two-hour hike through woodlands along an historic vehicle track, but once you’re there chances are it will just be you and the resident turtles that float about in the shady pool.
+If you like your wild pools crowd-free, you’ll love Motor Car Falls, a magical swimming spot only accessible by foot.
+It’s one of the Yurmikmik Walks in the southern region of Kakadu National Park, a two-hour hike through woodlands along a historic vehicle track, but once you’re there, chances are it will just be you and the resident turtles that float about in the shady pool.
 If you’d prefer a shorter hike, head to Maguk Gorge (also known as Barramundi Gorge).
 The next best thing to being in the water is being on the water, so head back to Cooinda in time to join a sunset cruise on Yellow Water Billabong, the best time of day to see birds, buffalo and crocodiles.

 Day 10: Kakadu National Park

 You can’t leave Kakadu without seeing its most famous cascades, Jim Jim Falls and Twin Falls.
-It’s a rough and rugged 4WD track to get there – if you don’t fancy tackling the track you can join a tour from Cooinda – but worth it.
-The falls really thunder in the wet season between November and May when the only way you can see them is on a scenic flight, but during the dry season (June to October) you can rockhop your way across super-sized boulders to the plunge pool at the base of the falls.
+It’s a rough and rugged 4WD track to get there – if you don’t fancy tackling the track you can join a tour from Cooinda – but the drive is worth it.
+The falls really thunder in the wet season between November and May when the only way you can see them is on a scenic flight, but during the dry season (June to October) you can rock-hop your way across super-sized boulders to the plunge pool at the base of the falls.
 Drive onwards to Darwin, roughly three hours away, where you can look through all your amazing pictures from the comfort of a hotel room.